Skip to content

 Claude Haiku 4.5claude-haiku-4-5Speed and high-volume, lightweight tasks$1 / $5

-Our standing rule: start on Claude Sonnet 5, reach for Claude Opus 4.8 only when Sonnet measurably falls short, and drop to Claude Haiku 4.5 wherever the output is mechanically verifiable.
-Opus 4.8 leads on the hardest work — it tops the SWE-bench Pro benchmark at 69.2% — but that reasoning is wasted on classification or extraction.
+Our standing rule: start on Claude Sonnet 5, reach for Claude Opus 5 only when Sonnet measurably falls short, and drop to Claude Haiku 4.5 wherever the output is mechanically verifiable.
+The Opus tier leads on the hardest work — Opus 4.8 tops the SWE-bench Pro benchmark at 69.2% — but that reasoning is wasted on classification or extraction.
 For the full lineup and what each tier is built for, see our Claude models explained guide, and remember that how much you can send in one request is bounded by the Claude context window.

 Streaming and system prompts

-Two upgrades round out how to use the Claude API day to day, and each is a one-line change.
+Two upgrades round out calling the API day to day, and each is a one-line change.

 A system prompt sets the rules once and keeps them for the whole conversation.
 Pass it as the top-level system parameter: